leeqacquisitions-droid/denver-cabinets-website/replit.md

 **Important Note:** The AI-powered chatbot has been removed per user request.

+**BBB Accreditation:** Estate Solutions is accredited by the Better Business Bureau since November 6, 2025.
+The accreditation is displayed prominently on the website with clickable "Leave a Review" links to encourage customer reviews.

 ## User Preferences

 Preferred communication style: Simple, everyday language.